 - Top it off!
 Add shredded cheese to broccoli, spread peanut butter on waffles or drizzle a little olive oil over salad for extra calories and nutrition.

-- Peanut Butter and other nut butters
+- Peanut Butter and other nut butters or nut free alternatives

 - Full-fat (whole) milk